-The Company Mineral Drillhole database contains more than 2.5 million historic drillholes and more than 6 million surface samples.
+The Company Mineral Drillhole Database (MDHDB) contains more than 2 million historic drillholes and more than 7 million surface samples from open-file reports.
 Under the Mining Act 1978 companies are required to submit annual exploration reports, some of which contain surface samples and drillhole data.
-The data is stored in the Company Mineral Drillhole Database (MDHDB) and is made available when the reports are released to the public, usually after a confidentiality period of five years.
+The data stored in the MDHDB are made available when the reports are released to the public, usually after a confidentiality period of five years.
 The MDHDB does not provide a comprehensive history of drilling in Western Australia, as reporting requirements varied over time.

 The ‘Drillholes’ and 'Geochemistry' search tools in GeoVIEW.WA allows the MDHDB to be queried textually using project name and operator, or spatially by tenement number, an area of interest, coordinates or map sheet.

 The complete MDHDB in SQL12 format is available on request.

 Access the Surface geochemistry database

 |Pre-2000||Few datasets have sufficient metadata to warrant inclusion in the MDHDB.
 Earliest data in the database are from 1997.|

 |2000–06||Mineral Exploration Reporting Templates were introduced in 2000 and progressively used for digital submission of data.|

 |2007–present||Submission of digital data became compulsory in 2007.
 All data on drillholes from 2007 onwards are included in the MDHDB.|

 The drilling data available in the MDHDB as a minimum comprise a collar file that has been validated against the tenement outline.
 Additional files — assays, geology and surveys — may also be available depending on the company’s submission.
 There has not been validation of the data itself but it may have been amended or reformatted to allow its import into the database.
 To view data as originally submitted, consult the relevant mineral exploration Western Australian Mineral Exploration Index (WAMEX) report.